SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/global-functions/Vector.md

 ---

-A Vector constructor that converts an IntegerArray into a Vector.
+A Vector constructor that converts an Integer[] into a Vector.